lakshjaisinghani/ECE4078_Lab/Week08-09/README.md

 2. Estimated (x,y) pose of markers (16pts): each estimated x OR y of a marker within 1m of the true x OR y +1pts (if multiple estmations are given for the same marker the estimation closest to the true pose will be used for marking)
 3. Number of paths found (24pts): each path found +2pts until reaching the maximum 24pts. *If you simply generate a fully connected graph without having the robot drive in the arena you will lose all 24pts as a penalty.*
 4. Estimated path distance (24pts): each estimated distance of a path less than 1m off the true distance +2pts until reaching the maximum 24pts (if multiple estimations are given for a path's distance the estimation closest to the true distance will be used for marking)
-5. Time spent generating the map (20pts): 0pt if mapping takes 20 minutes or longer; 5pts if mapping takes 15-20 minutes; 10pts if mapping takes 10-15 minutes; 15pts if mapping takes 5-10 minutes; 20pts if mapping takes less than 5 minutes.
-The task time will be normalized by the Gazebo frame rate as normalized_time = time * framerate / 30.
-For example, if you use a native Ubuntu with GPU that has a framerate of 90fps, and spend 3 minutes for the task, your normalized time will be 9 minutes; if you use a VM with a framerate of 15fps, and spent 8 minutes for the task, your normalized time will be 4 minutes.
+5. Time spent generating the map (20pts): 0pt if mapping takes 20 minutes or longer; 5pts if mapping takes 15-20 minutes; 10pts if mapping takes 10-15 minutes; 15pts if mapping takes 5-10 minutes; 20pts if mapping takes less than 5 minutes. *If you believe that your implementation is slower due to hardware constraints, please specify this in your readme file when submitting your M4.
+If your appeal is considered reasonable, we will scale your task time by your Gazebo simulator frame rate as scaled_time = time * framerate / 30.
+For example, if you use a VM with a Gazebo simulator framerate of 15fps, and spent 8 minutes for the task, your scaled time will be 4 minutes.*

 ## Getting-started
 ### Fill in missing segments to implement a basic auto mapping and navigation (week 8)